A census of cool core galaxy clusters in IllustrisTNG: Core evolution

 \subsection{Metallicity profiles}

 Finally, we examine the median metallicity profiles for the different criteria in the top row of Fig. \ref{fig:Z_profiles}.
 The profiles are normalized to the solar abundances of \citet{AndersGrevesse1989}.
 Although examined in \citet{Vogelsberger2017}, here we examine how the metallicity evolution changes for different CC criteria.
-Classifying clusters by their central cooling time we find that the CC profile is cored for $r<0.1r_{500}$ with a central metallicity that is $25$ per cent higher than the MCC and NCC median profiles.
-The CC and MCC profiles are cored when defined by the cuspiness criterion and have marginally higher central metallicities compared to the NCC profile.
-The profiles are in good agreement throughout the cluster volume when split by their central electron number density, with all of them showing some hints of a core.
+Classifying clusters by their central cooling time we find evidence of a core in the CC profile for $r<0.1r_{500}$ with a central metallicity that is $25$ per cent higher than the MCC and NCC median profiles.
+The CC and MCC profiles show evidence of a core when defined by the cuspiness criterion and have marginally higher central metallicities compared to the NCC profile.
+The profiles are in good agreement throughout the cluster volume when split by their central electron number density, with all of them showing some hints of a core, i.e. they flatten to a constant central metallicity value.

 In the bottom row we plot the ratios of the median profiles at $z=0$ and $z=1$.
 All profiles show the metallicity inside $0.15r_{500}$ has decreased since $z=1$, a result consistent with previous numerical work \citep[e.g.][]{Martizzi2016} but inconsistent with the latest observations \citep[e.g.][]{McDonald2016,Mantz2017}.
 This may be due to differences in how the subgrid and real AGN shape the ICM and distribute metals or the result of systematic uncertainties in the observations.
 Outside the core the profiles are consistent with minimal evolution in the iron abundance and the idea of early enrichment.
 There are marginal changes in the size of the deficit radius when CCs are classified by different criteria.